TheApplePieGod/Diamond/README.md

 ## Usage

 The main.cpp in the Diamond repository should give some good insight on basic setup and usage of the library.
-The two main header files (diamond.h and structures.h) contain extensive documentation on the api and usage of the library.
-Although the documentation goes fairly in depth, it is recommended to have a rudimentary understanding of CMake and how rendering APIs like Vulkan or DirectX function, as well as a strong grasp on C++.
+The two main header files (diamond.h and structures.h) contain extensive documentation on the api and usage of Diamond.
+Although the documentation goes fairly in depth, it is recommended to have a rudimentary understanding of how rendering APIs like Vulkan or DirectX function, as well as a strong grasp on C++.

 ---

-To use the library, include 'Diamond.h' located in the include directory and initialize a new engine instance
+To use the library, include 'diamond.h' and initialize a new engine instance

 ```cpp
 diamond* Engine = new diamond();